cylc/cylc-doc/src/user-guide/suite-storage-etc.rst

-.. _SuiteStorageEtc:
+.. _WorkflowStorageEtc:

-Suite Storage, Discovery, Revision Control, and Deployment
+Workflow Storage, Discovery, Revision Control, and Deployment
 ==========================================================

 Cylc does not have a built-in solution for suite storage and discovery,